 Recreational Offshore Landing Permit (ROLP)

 Private recreational anglers are required to have a valid Recreational Offshore Landing Permit (ROLP) to possess tunas, billfish, swordfish, amberjacks, groupers, snappers, hinds, cobia, wahoo, and dolphinfish in Louisiana waters.
 This permit is free of charge.
-Minors (under 16) are not required to have an ROLP.
-Only register for an ROLP if you are planning to go on a private, recreational offshore trip.
+Minors (under age 18) are not required to have an ROLP.
+Only register for an ROLP if you're planning to go on a private, recreational offshore trip.
 You do not need an ROLP if you do not fish offshore, if you only go offshore on charter boats as a client (as you’re covered by the captain’s Charter ROLP), or if you do not fish for or land those species.
-So, if you are fishing for speckled trout offshore, you do not need an ROLP.
+So, if you're fishing for speckled trout offshore, you do not need an ROLP.
 But if you land red snapper, you do.

 Highly Migratory Species Angling Permit

 Recreational vessels fishing for any federally regulated highly migratory species (HMS)—Atlantic tunas (bluefin, yellowfin, bigeye, skipjack and albacore), sharks, swordfish, white and blue marlin, sailfish and spearfish—must have a federal HMS Angling Permit.
 You may not sell your catch under this permit.
 The permit fee is $20.
 You may apply for an initial or renewal permit one of the following ways:

 - Download the application and submit it by mail

 - Call 888.872.8862 to request an application to be mailed to you and submit it by mail.